 High school students who are denied credit under this Regulation are entitled to utilize the due process procedures available for student suspensions.
-These provisions are contained in Regulation 2662 - Suspension.

 Excusable Absences

 In case of absence, it is the responsibility of the parent/guardian to notify the school.
 If the school is not notified on the day of absence, a note from the parent/guardian will be required on the first day of the student's return to school.
 The absence will be recorded as unexcused if a note or telephone call is not received.